Dashlw/gh-search-app/README.md

-A search app using Create React App.
+A Github repository search app built with Create React App

 Steps to run the app locally:
 - clone the app and cd into it